Fola-mi/Nigeria-s-Economic-Analysis/README.md

 This is a Power BI project to analyze Nigeria's Economy and derive insights on the economic trends and growth over the years from 2001-2020.
 The dataset was obtained from the World Bank via Kaggle.
 Link to data: [here](data.worldbank.org/country/Ng)

+## Problem Statement:
+1. What is the GDP(current US$) and GNI(current US$) by year?
+2. What are the Rural population, Urban population, and Population,total rates by year?
+3. What is the fertility rate, total (births per woman) by year?
+4. What is the relationship between the Import of goods (current US$) and Export of goods (current US$)?
+5. What is the percentage of Trade(% of GDP), Agriculture, forestry, and fishing, value added (% of GDP) for the year 2011?

 ## Skills/Concepts demonstrated:
 - PowerQuery
 - Page navigation